 In 1992, Pyongyang opened the window on its nuclear program for diplomatic reasons explained below, but closed it quickly when IAEA inspectors uncovered discrepancies between their own nuclear measurements at Yongbyon and Pyongyang's declaration.
 Pyongyang responded to IAEA accusations by announcing its intent to withdraw from the NPT.
-Pyongyang was apparently surprised by the sophis-

-Lessons learned from the North Korean nuclear crises Siegfried S. Hecker on the global nuclear future tication of the IAEA's nuclear forensics and by the strictures of the NPT.
+Pyongyang was apparently surprised by the sophisSiegfried S. Hecker on the global nuclear future tication of the IAEA's nuclear forensics and by the strictures of the NPT.
 Negotiations started in June 1993 but stalemated.
 In 1994, when North Korea unloaded the reactor's fuel containing an estimated 20 to 30 kilograms of plutonium, Washington and Pyongyang came close to war before former President Jimmy Carter intervened and brokered a freeze.